-In [16, From Domains to Requirements - A Different View of Requirements Engineering]13 we postulate that certain properties hold between domain requirements prescriptions "before" and "after" the application of the domain-to-requirements operations: projection, instantiation, determination, extension and fitting.
+In [10, From Domain Specifications to Requirements Prescriptions - A Different View of Requirements Engineering]13 we postulate that certain properties hold between domain requirements prescriptions "before" and "after" the application of the domain-to-requirements operations: projection, instantiation, determination, extension and fitting.
 These postulated properties need be studied further.

-4.2.7 Further Work on Domain-to-Requirements and Interface Techniques 121
+4.2.7 Further Work on Domain-to-Requirements and Interface Techniques

-In [16, From Domains to Requirements - A Different View of Requirements Engineering] we have shown a number of techniques for domain-to-requirements operations, in particular those that yield domain requirements.
-In [16] we also show some techniques that pertain to interface requirements, but it seems more study is required.
+In [10, From Domain Specifications to Requirements Prescriptions - A Different View of Requirements Engineering] we have shown a number of techniques for domain-to-requirements operations, in particular those that yield domain requirements.
+In [10] we also show some techniques that pertain to interface requirements, but it seems more study is required.

-12Alloy [32], Event B [1], RSL [28], VDM-SL [19, 20, 25], Z, etc.
+12Alloy [30], Event B [1], RSL [26], VDM-SL [17, 18, 23], Z, etc.

-$^{^{13}[16]}$ is a rather extensive revision of [4].
+$^{^{13}[10]}$ is a complete rewrite/rethinking of [4].